Source basics

 , and lastFourDigits

-The difference between a pull and push payment source has to do with how a customer's funds are transferred.
+The difference between a pull and push payment involves how a customer's funds are transferred.

-With pull sources, customers provide their information and consent, and then the money is drawn from their account.
+With pull , customers provide their information and consent, and the money is drawn from their accounts.
 No additional customer actions are usually necessary.
 Credit cards are the most common example.

-When using a push payment source, the customer must explicitly send the funds before a charge can become capturable.
+When using a push payment , the customer must explicitly send the funds before a charge can become capturable.
 These payment sources almost always require additional customer action.
-For example, if you enable wire transfers on your website or app, you'll need to present your customers with the necessary transfer information to complete payment and they must then "push" the funds.
+For example, if you enable on your website or app, you'll need to to complete payment, and they must then "push" the funds.

-With asynchronous payment methods, the source may first return in
+With asynchronous payment methods, the may first return in state

 of pending_funds